benders5e/benders5e/earthbender.md

 *Cost: 3 chi*
 You turn a square area of the ground up to half your normal bending range on each side into quicksand for up to 1 minute.
 The entire area must be within your normal range.
 It is considered difficult terrain for the duration.

+<div class='pageNumber auto'></div>
+<div class='footnote'>PART 2 | CLASSES</div>

+\page
 When this change occurs, each creature standing in the area must succeed on a Dexterity saving throw or be Restrained.
 A creature that enters the area or ends its turn there must also succeed on a Dexterity saving throw or become Restrained.

+To attempt to break free, a creature must spend its Action to make an Athletics check against your bending DC.
+On a success, it moves 5 feet in a direction of its choice.
+If it moves out of the affected area, it stops being Restrained.

 #### Collapse
 *Cost: X chi*